 Lower Hutt Community Climate Change Response Hutt City Council, mana whenua, business and community groups are working together to determine how Lower Hutt should tackle climate change as a community.
 A series of community hui were held in 2021, which are informing the development of a city-wide Climate Action Roadmap.
 Net Zero Net zero means we are not adding new emissions to the atmosphere.
-New Zealand and Lower Hutt have a target of net zero carbon emissions by 2050.
-Mitigation Actions that will reduce climate change, such as actions to reduce GHG emissions.
-Paris Agreement The Paris Agreement is a legally binding international treaty on climate change.
-It was adopted by 196 Parties at COP 21 in Paris, on 12 December 2015 and entered into force on 4 November 2016.
-Its goal is to limit global warming to well below 2, preferably to 1.5 degrees Celsius, compared to pre-industrial levels. tCO 2 -e In this document, emissions are expressed as tonnes of carbon dioxide-equivalent (CO 2 -e).
+Aotearoa and Lower Hutt have a target of net zero carbon emissions by 2050.
+Net and Gross emissions Gross emissions refer to the total amount of GHG emissions produced, while net emissions refer to the total amount of GHG emissions produced minus emissions that have been absorbed (such as through growing forests).
+Net zero means that we are not adding new emissions to the atmosphere.
+Mitigation Actions that will reduce climate change, such as actions to reduce GHG emissions. tCO 2 E In this document, emissions are expressed as tonnes of carbon dioxide- equivalent (CO_2E).
 This is a standard unit for measuring carbon footprints.
 It compares emissions from various GHGs based on their global warming potential, converting the various amounts of these different gases to the equivalent amount of carbon dioxide with the same global warming potential.